sounlida/envoyer-docs/1.0/projects/servers.md

 If Envoyer was unable to restart PHP FPM, you will receive an alert on your project overview.
 The information modal for the alert will provide the command needed to allow Envoyer to restart FPM without a password.
 :::

+## Server Configuration

+There are several options you may configure when managing a server:

+- **Name:** Give your server a name so that you can identify it easily.
+- **Hostname / IP Address:** How should Envoyer connect to your server?
+Note that only IPv4 is supported.
+- **Port:** The port should Envoyer connect to your server.
+- **Connect As:** The user that Envoyer should connect to your server.
+- **Receives Code Deployments:** Determines whether the server should receive code.
+- **Project Path:** Where the project is located.
+- **Reload FPM After Deployments:** Determines whether the PHP-FPM service will be reloaded after the project's deployments.
+- **FreeBSD:** Whether the server is running FreeBSD.
+- **PHP Version:** The version of PHP being used (also sets the PHP-FPM service that will be reloaded).
+- **PHP Path:** The path that PHP is located at.
+- **Composer Path:** The path that Composer is located at.

+### Configuring Multiple PHP Versions

+If your server is configured to run multiple versions of PHP, then you may find that the **Install Composer Dependencies** step uses the wrong version.
+To resolve this, you'll need to set a custom Composer Path setting, such as `php8.0 /usr/local/bin/composer`.
+This setting will instruct Composer to run using PHP 8.0 instead of the system default.

+### Non-standard PHP Services

+Some VPS providers will run custom versions of Ubuntu that manages PHP services differently.
+If Envoyer is not able to correctly identify and reload the correct PHP service, you will need to disable **Reload FPM After Deployments** setting and create a custom [Deployment Hook](/1.0/projects/deployment-hooks.html) that reloads the correct service.

 ## Importing Laravel Forge Servers

 If you have provisioned your server with [Laravel Forge](https://forge.laravel.com), you may import it into your Envoyer project.
 You'll need to create an API token on your Forge account and then connect it to your Envoyer account from the [Integrations](https://envoyer.io/user/profile#/integrations) dashboard.